Frankenstein: The True Story (1973) | A gloriously Gothic primetime TV event that’s just a bit gay too!

 However, when it came to the final cut, Isherwood and Bachardy were deeply unhappy with the results and subsequently published their script as a paperback tie-in (something which is now prized in my own collection).
 The major omissions are a prologue in which Mary Shelley is telling her tale of horror to Percy Shelley and Lord Byron, and an epilogue, in which the Creature survives the avalanche that Victor triggers to bring about their mutual destruction and we see his hand opening (like the flower petals in the title credits) in response to the rays of the sun.
 Both these scenes were filmed, but later cut from the final edit.

 In 2014, Second Sight Films brought out a UK DVD of Frankenstein: The True Story in its original 176-minute cut, which included the introduction (filled with spoilers) by James Mason that was originally shown on US TV (with Mason standing beside a mock-up of Mary Shelley’s grave.
 To date, this is the most definitive version of Stromberg’s masterpiece (especially as Amazon Prime only have the 1hr55min version), and a must-have for your collection.
+There’s also a French Blu-ray due out in 2018.

 T’IS A QUEER TALE INDEED